-Scheduling for Heterogeneous Multicore Chips.
-Finally, scheduling in heterogeneous CMPs shares some concepts and challenges with scheduling in heterogeneous DCs, therefore some of the ideas in Paragon can be applied in heterogeneous CMP scheduling as well.
-Fedorova et al. [2007] discuss OS-level scheduling for heterogeneous multicores as having the following three objectives: optimal performance, core assignment balance, and response time fairness.
-Shelepov et al. [2009] present a scheduler that exhibits some of these features and is simple and scalable, while Craeynest et al. [2012] use performance statistics to estimate which workload-to-core mapping is likely to provide the best performance.
-DC scheduling also has similar requirements, as applications should observe their QoS, resource allocation should follow application requirements closely, and fairness between coscheduled workloads should be preserved.
-Given the increasing number of cores per chip and of coscheduled tasks, techniques such as those used for the classification engine of Paragon can be applicable when deciding how to schedule applications to heterogeneous cores as well.
+Scheduling for heterogeneous multi-core chips: Finally, scheduling in heterogeneous CMPs shares some concepts and challenges with scheduling in heterogeneous DCs, therefore some of the ideas in Paragon can be applied in heterogeneous CMP scheduling as well.
+Fedorova et al. [14] discuss OS level scheduling for heterogeneous multi-cores as having the following three objectives: optimal performance, core assignment balance and response time fairness.
+Shelepov et al. [37] present a scheduler that exhibits some of these features and is simple and scalable, while Craeynest et al. [11] use performance statistics to estimate which workload-to-core mapping is likely to provide the best performance.
+DC scheduling also has similar requirements as applications should observe their QoS, resource allocation should follow application requirements closely and fairness between co-scheduled workloads should be preserved.
+Given the increasing number of cores per chip and co-scheduled tasks, techniques such as those used for the classification engine of Paragon can be applicable when deciding how to schedule applications to heterogeneous cores as well.

-8. CONCLUSIONS
+7. CONCLUSIONS

 We have presented Paragon, a scalable scheduler for DCs that is both heterogeneity and interference-aware.
-Paragon uses validated analytical methods, such as collaborative filtering to quickly and accurately classify incoming applications with respect to platform heterogeneity and workload interference.
+Paragon is derived from validated analytical methods, such as collaborative filtering to quickly and accurately classify incoming applications with respect to platform heterogeneity and workload interference.
 Classification uses minimal information about the new application and relies mostly on information from previously scheduled workloads.
 The output of classification is used by a greedy scheduler to assign workloads to servers in a manner that maximizes application performance and optimizes resource usage.
-Paragon also tracks workload changes and adjusts scheduling decisions at runtime to avoid performance degradations.
 We have evaluated Paragon with both small and large-scale systems.
-Even for very demanding scenarios, where heterogeneity and interference-agnostic schedulers degrade performance for up to 99.9% of workloads, Paragon maintains QoS guarantees for 52% of applications and bounds degradation to less than 10% for an additional 33% out of 8500 applications on a 1000-server cluster.
-Paragon preserves QoS guarantees while improving server utilization, hence it benefits both the DC operator, who achieves better resource use, and the user, who gets the best performance.
+Even for very demanding scenarios, where heterogeneity and interference-agnostic schedulers degrade performance for up to 99.9% of workloads, Paragon maintains QoS guarantees for 52% of the applications and bounds degradation to less than 10% for an additional 33% out of 8500 applications on a 1,000-server cluster.
+Paragon preserves QoS guarantees while improving server utilization, hence it benefits both the DC operator, who achieves perfect resource use and the user, who gets the best performance.
 In future work we will consider how to couple Paragon with VM management and rightsizing systems for large-scale datacenters.